This is a web marketing, self-help page. The two activities below are the first and most basic things you can do after your site goes live on the web.

 Search engine submission is the process of saying to search engines “hey, there is a new (or changed) web site over here.
 Come and look at it“.
 Site submission doesn’t guarantee you of first page position on Google, but it puts your site in the search results pages.
 Submission URLs follow:

 OK, that was easy, what’s next?

-You need links: lots of them, preferably from sites with high Google PageRank™.
+You need links: lots of them, preferably from sites with some thematic connection to your site.

 Go to each of the sites below, create an account and add you business details.
 Record all the login usernames and passwords you use, so you can return and update your business listing later, say if you change a phone number or postal address.

 Search for your business’s pin, if it is not there, add it.
 If it is there you will have to “claim” it.